 The results of the NSS are taken seriously by Futureworks and viewed as a positive form of student feedback.
 As such, they are used to inform the changes and improvements made in future academic years.
 Student feedback is regularly sought with a view to making improvements within policies and procedures.

-Alternative Provider Student Record
+HESA Student Record

-In general, the AP student record is submitted to support two functions.
-The primary function of the record is to support course designation and the data returned includes all students on designated courses.
 In practice this requires Futureworks to send data for all full-time and part-time undergraduate designated courses.
 First year and continuing students domiciled in the UK, EU and other overseas countries on these courses must be reported.